agimus-project/happypose_ros/README.md

 ## Launch

-:information: Intrinsic parameters of the camera are approximate in the demos and may cause inaccurate results!
+:warning: Intrinsic parameters of the camera are approximate in the demos and may cause inaccurate results!
 You can change them by modifying [camera_info.yaml](./happypose_examples/config/camera_info.yaml) file.

 To launch with webcam preview run:
 ```bash